Funny horror books you’ll love if you’re excited for Ghostbusters: Frozen Empire

 The Twisted Ones by T Kingfisher

 When Mouse’s dad asks her to clean out her dead grandmother’s house, she says yes.
-But Grandma was a hoarder, and her house is stuffed with useless rubbish.
-Then Mouse stumbles across her step-grandfather’s journal, which at first seems to be filled with nonsensical rants…until Mouse finds herself face to face with a series of impossible terrors — because sometimes the things that go bump in the night are real, and they’re looking for you.
+But Grandma was a hoarder.
+Her house is stuffed with useless rubbish.
+Then Mouse stumbles upon a journal belonging to her step-grandfather, which initially appears to be filled with nonsensical rants.
+Until she finds herself confronted by a series of impossible terrors — because sometimes the things that go bump in the night are real, and they’re looking for you.

 The Kaiju Preservation Society by John Scalzi